Marketing Efficiency

 1. Improve Ad Creative (Highest Impact)

 On Meta, creative is the targeting.
-A high-CTR ad does two things simultaneously: it reduces your CPC (more clicks per rupee of CPM) and it pre-qualifies traffic (people who click are more likely to convert).
-The best-performing formats in India in 2025 are: UGC-style video (authentic, not polished), before/after comparisons for beauty/home, and testimonial creatives from real customers.
+A high-CTR ad does two things simultaneously: it reduces your CPC (more clicks per dollar of CPM) and it pre-qualifies traffic (people who click are more likely to convert).
+The best-performing formats in the US in 2025 are: UGC-style video (authentic, not polished), before/after comparisons for beauty/home, and testimonial creatives from real customers.
 Aim for 1.5–3% CTR for cold audience campaigns.

 2. Use Higher Intent Lead Forms

 This is especially relevant for real estate and high-ticket D2C.
 Higher Intent Instant Forms (with a review screen and qualifying questions) typically reduce lead volume by 30–50% but improve quality so dramatically that overall CAC (per converted customer) drops significantly.
-For Raymond Realty, L&T Evara Heights, and similar projects, switching to Higher Intent forms with 1–2 qualifying questions (budget range, possession timeline) is the single highest-impact change you can make.
+Switching to Higher Intent forms with 1–2 qualifying questions (budget range, timeline) is the single highest-impact change you can make.

 3. Improve Landing Page Conversion Rate